The Paper Chase

 Mexico requires all "foreign" automobiles, motorcycles, motorbikes over 500cc, dune buggies, camper trucks, motor homes, and bus conversions to obtain a certificate of "temporary importation" along with a holographic decal that is affixed to the inside upper corner of the driver-side windshield.
 Basically the permit is a deterrent to guard against visitors from selling, giving away or abandoning their vehicle while in Mexico.

-Two motor vehicles can be bonded by any one driver as long as one is a motorhome and the driver elects to obtain a special. new, 10-year RV Import Permission (The cost is around fifty dollars).
-A driver can one motorhome and one other motor vehicle on the same permit using a single credit or debit card.
-If a solo person arrives driving a motor home with dune buggy in tow, he can bond both.
+Two motor vehicles can be bonded by one driver as long as one is a motorhome and the driver elects to obtain a special.
+New, 10-year RV Import Permission (The cost is around fifty dollars).
+Ask at the Banjercito window if your pickup truck with a slide-in camper qualifies as a motorhome.
+A driver can list one motorhome and one other motor vehicle on the same permit using a single credit or debit card.
+If a solo person arrives driving a motor home with dune buggy in tow, he can bond both using a motor home AND a car bonding permit.
 Motorcycles less than 500 cc. do not need to be bonded but they may or may not be listed as "accessories" to exit along with your car.
 ATV's require bonding and are allowable on a single permit if it is a ten-year motorhome permit.

-If you are driving a financed motor vehicle, you must present (To the Mexican Card Bonding Agent) a letter of authorization issued by the (legal owner) lender authorizing you, the registered owner to take the motor vehicle into Mexico.
+If you are driving a financed motor vehicle, you must present (To the Mexican Permit Bonding Agent) a letter of authorization issued by the (legal owner) lender authorizing you, the registered owner to take the motor vehicle into Mexico.
 The letter must be written on stationary with the lender's letterhead, must list the vehicle physical description, the license plate and the VIN number.
 The letter seems to be more authoritative if sealed by a notary public.
+However the letter must be signed and titled by a senior officer of the financial institution.

 Step up to the Car Bonding Window, and lay these documents down for the clerk to review: